bitemyapp/openbusiness/README.md

 # I AM NOT A LAWYER

 No warranty is made by myself or anybody else contributing to this repo that any of the facts therein or factual, accurate, or will hold up in a court of law.
 You're sticking your head under the guillotine if you use anything from this repo without running it by a lawyer or accountant.
 Also, everything is written with the assumption that it's US law.
 I don't know anything else.
 I barely know US law as it is.
+I'm just a programmer!